tantalising/Frost/README.md

 > To update the ui when more than one property changes,
 > use the properties argument which takes a set of properties instead of one property.

 That's all we need for state management!
+Now read the tips and if you want to know more about signals, check the [Detailed Explanation of Signals](#detailed-explanation-of-signals) section.

 ## Tips